 While a contingency fee covers your attorney’s time and expertise, it’s important to know about other potential costs.
 These are the direct expenses required to build and pursue your case, such as court filing fees, the cost of obtaining your medical records, or fees for expert witnesses who might need to testify.
 A trustworthy attorney will always be upfront and transparent about these potential expenses from the very beginning.
 During your initial consultation, you should feel comfortable asking what costs you might be responsible for and how they are handled.
 We believe you should have a clear picture of the entire process before making any decisions.

-The “No Win, No Fee” Promise
+What “No Win, No Fee” Really Means for You

 The “no win, no fee” promise is the core of the contingency fee agreement.
 It’s a straightforward commitment: if we don’t secure a financial recovery for you, you won’t receive a bill for our attorney fees.
 This arrangement removes the financial risk of pursuing a claim.
 You can move forward with your case knowing that you won’t be left with legal bills if the outcome isn’t successful.
 This allows you to seek justice without worrying about the financial gamble.
 If you have questions about how this works, we encourage you to contact our office for a free and honest conversation about your case.